 Inhabiting forests, rocky hillsides, marshes, scrublands, and agricultural lands we have the genet.
-These nocturnal (active at night), catlike creatures inhabit a wide range in Africa and are the focus of today’s article.
-These critters are threatened by habitat loss and hunted because of their fur and body parts which are used in folk medicine.
+These nocturnal (active at night), catlike creatures inhabit a wide range in Africa and these critters are threatened by habitat loss and hunted because of their fur and body parts which are used in folk medicine.
+There are 30 known subspecies.
+Fortunately, these critters are listed as Least Concern by the IUCN, due to stable populations in African and Europe.

 First the Stats…